Lectionary Notes: Mar 22, 2026

 Here's one more fun fact.
 One common claim is that the "Magdalene" of her name meant "of a place called Magdala" which would conflict with this John 11 theory where the Mary there is named as being from Bethany.
 In Aramaic, the word Magdalene means "Tower-ess" which might mean that she comes from a town called "Tower" or might mean that she was a Tower.
 There are early church sources who seem to believe both.

 I'm a little inclined toward the idea that she is The Tower, if only because it's not very common elsewhere in the Gospels to identify people by their place of origin most of the time that they are named.
 Maybe their place of origin comes up occasionally when it is relevant, but I don't see it as relevant in the resurrection account.
+But Mary Magdalene is often referred to as Magdalene, not just Mary, with this story in John 11 being a possible exception.

 If that's the case, we're saying that Mary Magdalene was Mary The Tower in the same way that Simon Peter was Simon The Rock.
 With Simon, we know he got that title in response to his Christological confession.
-If in John 11 it was really Mary Magdalene who has the Christological confession, it might make sense that she also gets a similar title.
+If in John 11 it was really Mary Magdalene who has the Christological confession, it make senses that she also gets a similar title.

 Questions of Authority

 Now we're starting to get into questions of authority in the early Church.
 This ties into one of my other favourite little things about John.
 In the resurrection account in the Synoptic Gospels, it is clear that after the women tell the disciples Jesus isn't in the tomb anymore, Peter is the first to go in.
-But John, writing later and probably had at least some of the others to work with, makes the point that "the beloved disciple" outran Peter and got there first.
+But John, writing later and probably with at least some of the others to work with, makes the point that "the beloved disciple" outran Peter and got there first.
 They waited for Peter, then Peter went in.

 Understanding the Bible